silcnitc/expl-docs/docs/gdb.md

 ---

-Further continuing the debugging, we will find Null node to the left of "hij" node
+Further continuing the debugging, we will find the Null node to the left of "hij" node

 Now, when we move right from node "hij"